-In need of kitchen flooring?
+In need of kitchen flooring ideas?
 The floor of your kitchen is likely to be one of the largest surface areas in the room, so its selection deserves careful thought.
 It needs to perform on many levels – durability, safety and ease of cleaning – and it must look great, too, so give it as much consideration as your cabinetry.

-Materials such as durable laminate and matt porcelain will look great in modern schemes, while natural stone tiles and warm wood suit traditional designs.
+Materials such as durable laminate and matte porcelain will look great in modern kitchens, while natural stone tiles and warm wood suit traditional designs.
 A popular, contemporary flooring material is polished concrete, which gives a chic, industrial edge.

 Budget carefully to include all fitting costs and extra expenses for underlays, fixatives and grouts.
 If you’re hoping to lay underfloor heating, do check it is compatible with your flooring before you buy.

 Kitchen flooring ideas

 There is a wealth of kitchen flooring ideas to choose from which makes knowing how to choose the best kitchen floor somewhat tricky.
 So let us help you narrow it down with expert advice, our top materials, styles, finishes and designs.